termint0/age-wordle/README.md

 2. Navigate to the project directory: `cd age-wordle`
 3. Install the requirements: `pip install -r requirements.txt`
 4. Run the app: `python3 src/app.py`
+I included the compiled JS so that you can run it out of the box, but it might happen that I forgot to compile some changes and it's not upto date.
+In that case either compile it yourself and add a PR, or use the docker app.

 ## License
 The application's code is published under GPLv3.0\